Assessment Only route leading to Qualified Teacher Status

 Assessment Only

 This course recognises highly competent teaching staff who do not have Qualified Teacher Status.
-You’ll receive support from experienced educators to make sure your learning gives you what you need to excel in the classroom and beyond.
+You’ll receive support from your mentor (an experienced educator) to ensure your learning gives you what you need to excel in the classroom and beyond.

 Fees and funding